waku-org/specs/standards/core/rln-contract.md

 which is associated with the respective RLN `identity_commitment`.
 Therefore, the holder role MAY be assigned to a blockchain address that is not derived from the `identity_secret`.
 The contract SHOULD verify that the `identity_commitment` is valid.
+If the `identity_commitment` is not checked or validated, the contract MAY be exploited using malicious or malformed inputs.
 When authorizing membership-related requests, the contract MUST distinguish between the holder and non-holders, and MAY also implement additional criteria.